vatpac-technology/sops/docs/controller-skills/coordination.md

     <span class="hotline">**CS TCU** -> **CS ADC**</span>: "LKU, runway 15, left turn, unrestricted"
     <span class="hotline">**CS ADC** -> **CS TCU**</span>: "Left turn, LKU"

+### Point-to-Point
+Coordination must be done on a **point-to-point** basis, meaning you can only coordinate with the sector which the aircraft is coming from, or going to, no skipping!

+!!! example
+    You are controlling ELW and you would like to pass an amended route to someone on the ground at YMML.
+Whilst that may be no issue for ML SMC and ML ADC, it might not work for ML APP.
+ML APP would be the sector which the aircraft is coming from, so ELW must talk to them, and it is the responsibility of ML APP to work backwards down the line on a point-to-point basis.

+Ensure no coordination is ambiguous in its meaning.
+Not all coordination can be straight out of the phraseology books and the reality is, not everyone controlling the airspace is going to be 100% proficient and by the books.
+When using "plain english", ensure there is no ambiguity, and the message is fully understood by both parties.

 ## Types of Coordination
+### Voiceless
+Certain routes, areas, levels, airspace, etc, will have voiceless coordination agreements, which is where Heads-Up Coordination is not required.
+These routes may also have change parameters, where no changes are permitted within a certain distance of the sector boundary without prior coordination.

 ### Heads-up
 Heads-up Coordination is the act of giving the next sector a "heads-up" about an aircraft about to enter their airspace.
 The format is as follows: